SyncfusionExamples/maui-pdf-viewer-examples/DetectPdfChanges/README.md

 ### 3. PdfViewerViewModel Class

-In your PdfViewerViewModel.cs, store the stream of a PDF document embedded with your resource.
+In your `PdfViewerViewModel.cs`, store the stream of a PDF document embedded with your resource.

 ```csharp